ayanopt/2023-momentum/article.md

 ## Logistic Regression

+Logistic regression was selected for its interpretability and theoretical grounding in binary classification tasks.
+In contexts where the positive class is relatively rare, as is the case with profitable trades modeling the log-odds rather than raw probabilities provides more stable estimates.
+The log-odds transformation ensures that predicted probabilities remain bounded between 0 and 1 while allowing the linear model to capture additive effects in the latent space.
+This is particularly important in sparse positive classes, where naive probability estimates tend to be biased toward the majority class.
+The odds-based interpretation also facilitates the analysis of marginal effects and covariate influence on trading outcomes.
 The logistic regression model estimates the probability of profitable trades by modeling the log-odds as a linear function of predictors:

 $$ \log\left(\frac{p}{1-p}\right) = \beta_0 + \beta_1 X_1 + \cdots + \beta_k X_k $$

-Where p represents the probability of a profitable trade and X_i are the predictor variables.
+Where p represents the probability of a profitable trade and $X_i$ are the predictor variables.
-Initially, all regressors the three moving averages ($SMA_{7}$, $SMA_{20}$, $SMA_{50}$), normalized volume, and ATR  were included in a logistic regression model, along with all possible interaction terms up to the fourth order.
+Initially, all regressors the three moving averages ($SMA_{7}$, $SMA_{20}$, $SMA_{50}$), normalized volume, and  $\sigma$  were included in a logistic regression model, along with all possible interaction terms up to the fourth order.
 This resulted in a model with 126 terms.
 However, only a small subset of coefficients were statistically significant based on their p-values, and diagnostic plots revealed strong multicollinearity among the SMA features.

 ![](collinearity.png)